noxdafox/vminspect/README.rst

 The author is not responsible for any damage or data loss deriving from the usage of this tool.

-Analysing disk images may take several minutes and lots of resources from the computer.
+Analysing disk images may take several minutes and quite many of resources from the computer.

 The availability of hardware acceleration (KVM) as well as the use of concurrency speed up the process quite sensitively.